Darraysen/darraysen.github.io/aboutme.md

 subtitle: Why I do what I do
 ---

 My name is Alexander Harris.
-I'm afraid my interests change fairly often, but some common themes are:
+Some of the more recent ideas I've been working with are:
+___
+- Data Science
+- Machine Learning
+- Natural Language Processing

+In the contexts of:
+___
 - Community development and empowerment
-- Math and Philosophy
+- Math, Philosophy, and general learning
 - Cats

 What can we learn from each other today?